 However, we are also hard-wired to conformity, according to the Asch experiment.
 Again, consider your own situation.

 You may believe you are a non-conformist and will stand up to a group when you are sure that the truth is on your side.
 However, you may also think you are still conformist enough to fit in with the rest of your social group.

 How “conformist” does that really make you?

-In psychological terms, to “conform”, you must have a general tendency to follow the unspoken rules or behaviours of the social group.
-Asch’s interest was how pressure from a group could lead people to conform, even when they knew that the rest of the group was wrong.
-The purpose of Asch’s experiments?
-To demonstrate the power of conformity in groups.
+In psychological terms, to “conform”, you must have a general tendency to obey the unwritten rules or behaviours of the social group.
+Asch’s experiment aimed to demonstrate how the power of conformity made people give false answers despite the fact that they knew they were right and the group was wrong.

-During the match experiment, nearly 75% of the participants in Asch’s conformity experiments went along with the rest of the group at least one time.
-After combining the trials, the results indicated that participants conformed to the incorrect group answer approximately one-third of the time.
+During the matching experiment, nearly 75% of the participants gave a false answer in order to conform to the group at least once.
+The final results demonstrated that the incorrect answers were given nearly one-third of the time.

 3. You can be influenced, whether you like it or not!